josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_compliance_as_opacity.md

 # ⚖️ Compliance as Opacity
 **First created:** 2025-09-16 | **Last updated:** 2026-01-11
-*How “compliance”, secrecy, and CVE practice in the UK create plausible deniability, gaslighting, and governance failure — with remedies.*
+*How “compliance” and secrecy create plausible deniability, gaslighting, and governance failure, and how to remedy this.*

 ---